 Successful people would swim past the Atlantic to reach their goals, they are defiant and would only give up if Bill Gates would become a suicide bomber: impossible!
 This was the impossible personification of Tarek who had to desert his ego to realize his dreams, working in a Shawarma restaurant so as to be able to pay for treating his injury.

-Our enduring African hero Tarek was offered Bulgarian citizenship afterwards gaining eligibility to contest for Bulgaria after he had been enlisted into the Bulgarian team for the European Wrestling Championship which held in Serbia.
+Our enduring African hero Tarek was offered Bulgarian citizenship afterward gaining eligibility to contest for Bulgaria after he had been enlisted into the Bulgarian team for the European Wrestling Championship which held in Serbia.

 The amazing Tarek proved to the world that failure is not a life sentence, just ephemeral when he triumphed all odds to win the wrestling gold for men with a weight not up to 75kg!
 Tarek took the crown beating Russian Champion, Chingiz Labazanov, in the final where the score was nailed at 4 – 1.
 This was absolutely inspiring.

 Tarek gathered glowing praise from even the Egyptian Wrestling Federation which supposedly gave up on him earlier.
-Moataz al-Demerdash head of the Egyptian Wrestling Federation had lavished praise on Tarek also chipping in that, “You may have raised the Bulgarian flag, but in the end you are a son of Egypt.”
+Moataz Al-Demerdash head of the Egyptian Wrestling Federation had lavished praise on Tarek also chipping in that, “You may have raised the Bulgarian flag, but in the end, you are a son of Egypt.”

-So Tarek is a story of a conquest of African unrelenting optimism.
+So Tarek is a story of the conquest of African unrelenting optimism.
 In the drive towards success, there will always be potholes on speed breakers on the road.
 But you should never pack and abandon the steering wheel, keep driving – refilling your fuel tanks with hope, you will surely get to your destination in life!